Danack/RfcCodex/rfc_attitudes.md

 That is much better than Java's Hibernate ORM, where sometimes unexpected behaviour happens at [the VM level](https://stackoverflow.com/a/10808563/778719) which is much harder to debug.

 Any RFC that makes code harder to reason about is less likely to be passed.
+Two examples of this issue are reusing keywords, and context dependent parsing.

 #### Reusing keywords